Our Story

 Did You Know?

-About 30% of the fiber in a potato is in the skin.
+Eat the skin to get more fiber!
+One-third of the fiber a in a potato is in the skin.

-Potatoes’ low water usage and high yield make them a sustainable crop.
+Potatoes’ lower water usage and higher yields make them a sustainable crop compared to many other crops.

 The starch in potatoes is less available to our bodies when potatoes are cooked and chilled before consuming.
 Potato salad, anyone?